Balkans: Macedonia, Greece & Bulgaria

 The beautiful canyon is home to nearly 100 different species of butterflies.
 Many of the plant species here are found nowhere else in the world.
 We’ll have lunch at a restaurant built into the rock wall overlooking the river.
 Then we’ll take a boat ride up the narrow canyon to Vrelo Cave, believed to be the deepest underwater cave in the world.
 A quick shuttle will take us back to Skopje where we’ll have dinner at a restaurant in the bohemian district.
 17 miles – 4 hours.

-DAY 3: We’ll start the day with a morning transfer out of the city to Mavrovo National Park.
-From midway up the mountain, we’ll start cycling downhill to Galicnik, a village that is only inhabited in the summer after the snow has melted.
-After lunch, we’ll cycle to a shepherd’s home for a lesson and tasting of the delicious local cheese.
+DAY 3: After a morning transfer out of the city to Mavrovo National Park, we’ll start cycling downhill, stopping for lunch at a shepherd’s home.
 You’ll learn quickly that everything tastes better with a shot of the homemade brandy called rakia.
 You may even be able to try your hand at milking a sheep before dinner tonight.
 19 miles – 3 hours.

 DAY 4: After breakfast, we’ll start cycling through a gorge following the Radika River.
 At the end of our ride, we’ll hike to the beautiful Duff Waterfalls.
 After a picnic lunch, we’ll head to one of the most important shrines in the country.
 The Rajcica monastery has the remains of the hand of St. George from the 4th century embedded in gold-plated silver.
 We’ll overnight in local guesthouses where we’ll dine on locally smoked meat, homegrown vegetables and homemade wine while enjoying a performance of folk dancers.
 21 miles – 3 hours.